Setting ‘fair’ prices

 Living wage, living income

-According to the UN Food and Agriculture Organization (FAO), in 2020, 720 to 811 million in the world faced hunger.
+According to the UN Food and Agriculture Organization (FAO), in 2018 more than 820 million people were undernourished.
 The FAO reckons that global heating may push 122 million more people, most of them farmers, into extreme poverty by 2030.
 In a similar vein, the World Bank has reported that “conflicts and climate change have been increasing extreme poverty for years in parts of the world”.

 A better approach

 On the upside, development agencies have been focusing on promoting fair pricing policies for several years.
 Examples include Germany’s GIZ, a government agency, and Fairtrade, a global umbrella organisation co-owned by more than 1.8 million farmers worldwide.
-Another proponent of pricing reform is the global Voice Network of non-governmental organisations and trade unions that promote sustainability in the cocoa sector.
+Another proponent of pricing reform is Voice, a global network of non-governmental organisations and trade unions promoting sustainability in the cocoa sector.

 Reform of pricing would involve shifting the focus of price-setting to the needs of producers rather than relying on the imagined “invisible hand” of the market.
-In agriculture, reformers have developed models that lead to fair prices based on reference data and farm-gate prices.
-That would result in “living incomes” for farmers.
+In agriculture, reformers have developed a fair-pricing model that would lead to “living incomes” for farmers cultivating different kinds of crops.
+Their model sets a “fair price” for each commodity.

-The fair-price approach adds up farmers’ production costs, the income level they need for decent living and their further investment needs.
+First, it adds up farmers’ production costs, the income level they need for decent living and their further investment needs.
 Next, it divides that sum by farmers’ expected yields.
 Obviously, a farmer might be able to generate higher yields by using better seed, adding land, installing better irrigation or applying fertiliser more effectively.
 The pricing calculation takes this into account, adding a margin to the price to ensure that the famer can make such improvements.
+It would make obvious sense, moreover, to ensure that pricing promotes sustainable land use rather than maximising unsustainable monoculture production as often happens on big commercial farms (see Susanne Neubert on www.dandc.eu).

 - subsidised food imports, which disadvantage local farmers,